CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/patterns.md

       mountPath: /etc/my-config
 ```

-The output log, given by command `oc logs confmap-cont` of this container
+The output log, provided with the command `oc logs confmap-cont` of this container,
-should be
+should be:

 ```
 fo=bar